EMERALD ASH BORER TREATMENT

 What type of trees do Emerald Ash Borers attack?

 In North America, ash trees are the only tree species that are susceptible to an emerald ash borer attack.
-Trees in forests, as well as urban landscaped areas are known to be affected.
-Larval galleries of the EAB larvae have been found in trees or branches measuring as little as 1-inch in diameter.
-All species of North American ash to be susceptible to EAB pressure.
+Trees in forests, as well as urban landscaped areas, are known to be affected.
+Larval galleries of the EAB larvae have been found in trees or branches measuring as little as 1 inch in diameter.
+All species of North American ash are susceptible to EAB pressure.

 How do Emerald Ash Borers kill a tree?